peterh0709/tspho.github.io/_pages/about.md

 Leadership
 =====
-Sep 2024 - Present: Execetive Committee, Hall Affairs and Operations Committee (HAOC), HKUST
+Sep 2024 - Present: Executive Committee, Hall Affairs and Operations Committee (HAOC), HKUST
  * PG Student Representative
  * strengthening residential education in student halls by referring to or updating the existing guidelines of general hall rules and penalties on an annual basis.
  * Reviewing and making recommendations to improve the efficiency of operations and management of the student halls on an annual basis.